Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Supplemental Material

-Here $\omega$ is defined as $\omega = e^{\frac{2\pi i}{d}}$. $D_{i}$ represents the output port at which a photon in time-bin $i$ is measured.
-The expression above is a general expression that holds for every possible detection pattern where the photons are measured in different time-bins.
-The projection describes the sum of all permutations of photons in different time-bins and each permutation term has a unique phase that depends on the specific detection pattern of the photons.
-As in Eq.~(\ref{eq:6}), we have omitted terms with more than one photon per spatial input mode since these will never occur given the form of the auxiliary state in our scheme.
+Here $\omega$ is defined as $\omega = e^{\frac{2\pi i}{d}}$. $D_{i}\in \{0, 1, \ldots d-1\}$ represents the output port at which a photon in time-bin $i$ is measured.
+The expression above is a general expression that holds for every possible detection pattern where the photons are measured in different time bins.
+The projection describes the sum of all permutations of photons in different time bins, where each permutation term has a unique phase that depends on the specific detection pattern of the photons.
+From this expression, it is clear that every mode in the auxiliary state can lead to a successful detection pattern corresponding to two specific terms in the joint state of photons $a$ and $b$.
+Similar to Eq.~\eqref{eq:6}, we have omitted terms with more than one photon in spatial mode $a$ and $b$ and terms with photons in spatial modes $x_1, x_2\ldots x_{d-3}$ since these terms have zero overlap with the input state.

-Next, we partially project on the auxiliary input state to obtain the projection of the input modes $a$ and $b$ from the ESA:
+Next, we use the last expression from Eq.~\eqref{eq:14} to project on the auxiliary input state to obtain the projection of the input modes $a$ and $b$ from the ESA:

-Here the $a_{j, k}$ correspond to the terms in the state of the auxiliary photons from Eq.~(\ref{eq:2}).
-Choosing a specific auxiliary state fixes the values of these terms.
-We see that by excluding two time-bins ($y_j,z_j$) in each mode of the auxiliary state, we can tailor the projection of the photons $a$ and $b$ such that we project into orthogonal modes.

-The entangled states that $a$ and $b$ are projected into are equivalent up to local unitary operations determined by the detection pattern and the auxiliary state used in the protocol.
-The following unitary operation applied on Bob's side removes the phases from Eq.~(\ref{eq:16}).